EC-Earth/ece2cmor3/README.md

 ## Installation:

 #### Installation & running with anaconda (strongly recommended):
 The Anaconda python distribution should be installed.
 With anaconda all the packages can be installed within one go by the package manager conda.
-This applies also to systems were one is not allowed to install complementary python packages to the default python distribution.
+This applies also to systems where one is not allowed to install complementary python packages to the default python distribution.

 ##### If Anaconda is not yet installed:

-Downlaod anaconda from: https://www.anaconda.com/download/ (e.g. the latest version for python 2.7), and
+Downlaod anaconda from: https://www.anaconda.com/download/ (e.g. take the latest anaconda version for python 2.7), and
  ```shell
  cd Downloads/
  chmod u+x Anaconda2-5.0.0.1-Linux-x86_64.sh